blackironj/common-util/README.md

 ### Sources
 - `bytesbuilder`
-   * It makes bytes array by including multiple type of variables
+  -  It makes bytes array by including multiple type of variables

+- `ecdsa`
+  -  ecdsa signing & verification tool using `pem type`